chongminggao/EasyRL4Rec/README.md

 <img src="figs/pipeline2.png" alt="introduction" style="zoom:50%;" />
 </div>

+---
-#### Evaluation Pipeline
+#### Offline Evaluation

+Here, we emphasize the most notable difference between the interactive recommendation setting and traditional sequential recommendation settings.
+The following figure illustrates the learning and evaluation processes in sequential and interactive recommendation settings.
+Sequential recommendation uses the philosophy of supervised learning, i.e., evaluating the top-$k$ results by comparing them with a set of "*correct*" answers in the test set and computing metrics such as Precision, Recall, NDCG, and Hit Rate.
+By contrast, interactive recommendation evaluates the results by accumulating the rewards along the interaction trajectories.
+There is no standard answer in interactive recommendation, which is challenging.

 <div style="text-align: center;">
 <img src="figs/irs_eval.png" alt="introduction" style="zoom:50%;" />
 </div>

+In offline evaluation, we cannot obtain users' real-time feedback towards the recommended items.
+The are two options that we can choose to construct the test environment:
+   1. Option 1: Use the offline test data to evaluate the policy directly through off-policy evaluation, such as [paper](https://arxiv.org/abs/2212.02779), [paper](https://arxiv.org/abs/2206.02620).
+   2. Option 2: Creat a simulated environment using a simulated model.
+For example, using a MF model to predict the missing values in the user-itemp matrix ([paper](https://dl.acm.org/doi/10.1145/3383313.3412252)) and define a certain quit mechanism for ending the interaction, such as [KuaiEnv](https://github.com/chongminggao/CIRS-codes/#kuaishouenv).

+The implementation is as follows:
 <div style="text-align: center;">
 <img src="figs/eval_pipeline.png" alt="introduction" style="zoom:50%;" />
 </div>

 ---
-#### TODO: The following description is only for building this library.
+#### TODO: The following description is only for development purposes.
 It follows its foundation repo [DORL-codes](https://github.com/chongminggao/DORL-codes): and will be changed in the future.

 <div style="text-align: center;">
 <img src="figs/DORL.png" alt="introduction" style="zoom:50%;" />